 For a molecule, there will be 3N - 6 vibrational modes (or 3N - 5 for a linear system).
 The remaining modes consistent of three translations and either 2 or 3 rotations depending on whether the molecule is linear or not.
 It should be noted that for molecules the rotations can sometimes contaminate the vibrations of the system.
 In GULP there is the option to explicitly remove rotation and translation by using an Eckart transformation [93].
+For rigid molecules, the intramolecular modes will no longer appear, but be replace by 3 translations and either 2 or 3 rotations depending on whether the molecule is linear or not.
+For linear molecules the missing rotation will appear as a mode with zero frequency.

 In the case of an infinitely perfect 3D solid, there will be a corresponding infinite number of phonons.
 These phonons are described by calculating their values at points in reciprocal space, usually within the first Brillouin zone.
 Hence we will obtain 3N phonons per k-point.
-The lowest three modes represent the so-called acoustic branch which tend to values of zero at the centre of the Brillouin zone (k = 0, 0, 0), known as the Γ -point.
+The lowest three modes represent the so-called acoustic branch which tend to values of zero at the centre of the Brillouin zone (k = 0, 0, 0), known as the $\Gamma$ -point.
 At this point, the acoustic modes correspond to the pure translation of the crystal lattice, and thus they are modes of zero frequency.
 A plot of the vibrational frequencies versus k gives rise to phonon dispersion curves.

 To calculate the vibrations or phonons of a system, the starting point is the force constant matrix, given by the second derivatives with respect to the atoms in Cartesian space.
-In the case of a solid, the terms must be multiplied by the corresponding phase factor, $\exp(ik.r)$.
+In the case of a solid, the terms must be multiplied by the corresponding phase factor, $\exp(ik.r)$ .
+In most cases the phase is computed based on the atomic positions, but for rigid molecules this is replaced by the centre of mass coordinates.
 Thus the force constant matrix, F, between two atoms i and j is given by;

-$$F{i\alpha j\beta}(k) = \sum{R} \left(\frac{\partial^2 U}{\partial \alpha \partial \beta} \right) \exp\left(ik \left(r{ij} + R \right) \right)$$
+$$F{i\alpha j\beta}(k) = \sum{R} \left( \frac{\partial^2 U}{\partial \alpha \partial \beta} \right) \exp\left( ik \left( r{ij} + R \right) \right)$$